 First Stop: San Diego

-There are several great RV parks around and in San Diego but one of the best all-around parks is Campland on the Bay.
+There are several great RV parks around and in San Diego, but one of the best all-around parks is Campland on the Bay.
 There are several full utility sites and even “super sites,” which are private and come with several upgraded amenities such as a full-size washer and dryer and private whirlpool spa.
-Regardless of if you’re staying in a super site or not there plenty of features and amenities at Campland on the Bay including a dog park, game room, fitness center, laundry and a marina available for use.
+Regardless of if you’re staying in a super site or not, there are plenty of features and amenities at Campland on the Bay including a dog park, game room, fitness center, laundry, and a marina available for use.
 Whether you're starting your trip in San Diego or ending it, Campland on the Bay is an RV park you'll want to stay at.

 What to Do in San Diego

-San Diego features many kid friendly parks and activities such as Sea World, Legoland, and the famous San Diego Zoo.
-If you want to explore the city’s views and scenery try Balboa Park, Torrey Pines State Reserve or La Jolla Cove for some of the area's best beaches.
-Whether you want to hike around the coast, catch a ballgame or get some fabulous food, San Diego has it.
+San Diego features many kid-friendly parks and activities such as Sea World, Legoland, and the famous San Diego Zoo.
+If you want to explore the city’s views and scenery try Balboa Park, Torrey Pines State Reserve, or La Jolla Cove for some of the area's best beaches.
+Whether you want to hike around the coast, catch a Padres baseball game, or get some fabulous food, San Diego has it.

 Big Sur Campground is only a few miles from the magnificent coastline that makes Big Sur so alluring.
 The RV grounds are nestled right in a California Redwood Forest and sites come with electrical and water utility hookups with a dump station located within the park.
-The campground also comes with bathhouses, laundry facilities, a camp store, playground, and more.
+The campground also comes with washrooms, laundry facilities, a camp store, playground, and more.
 Kids can rent inflatable tubes to bring to the nearby river for a rafting adventure.